eboukamza/ratoboard-desktop/README.md

 What RatoBoard can do
 -----
-- Handle the mouse (move and left click)
+- Handle the mouse (move, left and right click)
 - Write an text input with auto send (useful for chat)
 - Config mouse move speed
 - Config auto-scan speed